required to give?

 Of course, Americans tend to be highly independent thinkers, not lemmings.
 Many of us take offense at government efforts to socialize and globalize America, and we are willing to peacefully resist the encroachment of our liberties.
 Accordingly, we demand that our government act in accordance with the very Constitution that created it.
 If government does not act in compliance with the Constitution, then we have by definition fallen into a state of anarchy and tyranny.
 The Constitution does not authorize such usurpation.

 So, what are you going to do when you receive your form and/or the census taker knocks on your door?
-Your only legal responsibility is to be counted!
+Your only lawful obligation is to be counted!

 Article I, § 2, Cl.
 3: “Representatives and direct taxes shall be apportioned among the several States which may be included within this Union, according to their respective Numbers, which shall be determined by adding to the whole Number of free Persons, including those bound to Service for a Term of Years, and excluding Indians not taxed, three fifths of all other Persons.”